SPECIALTY GRAND CHALLENGE article

-- 1Department of Forensic Psychiatry, Institute of Neuroscience and Physiology, University of Gothenburg, Sweden
+- Department of Forensic Psychiatry, Institute of Neuroscience and Physiology, University of Gothenburg, Gothenburg, Sweden

-While we now are approaching the end of 2018, the time has come to lock back and summarise some of the highlights and achievements during the time that has passed.
+While we now are approaching the end of 2018, the time has come to lock back and summarize some of the highlights and achievements during the time that has passed.
 First of all, let me state that I am very pleased to see that the section of Forensic Psychiatry has increased in almost every aspect.
 A number of Associate Editors as well as Review Editors have joined our team during the last 18 months, clearly broadening our field of expertise.
 There has also been a noticeable rise in number of manuscript submissions during this period, covering a broad array of topics.
 This is promising, laying the ground for the section Forensic Psychiatry to become a leading open access journal dedicated to questions within the field of forensic psychiatry.
 High ambitions like this will make demands on all of us, but I am so far very pleased with the engagement shown by you all.
 Therefore, let me also state that I appreciate your good work and that I am confident that Frontiers in Psychiatry, Forensic Psychiatry, the coming year will improve its contribution to the practice and understanding of forensic psychiatry.

-Received: 04 Dec 2018;
+Received: 04 December 2018; Accepted: 06 December 2018;

-Edited by: Stefan Borgwardt, Universität Basel, Switzerland
+Edited and reviewed by: Stefan Borgwardt, Universität Basel, Switzerland

-Copyright: © 2018 Nilsson.
+Copyright © 2018 Nilsson.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.